Dealing with Carbon Buildup in Direct Injection Engines

-Using high octane fuel is also a good idea since it burns hotter than lower octane gas, thus leaving less un-burned residue.
-Getting a good spark is also essential to proper combustion, so check your spark plugs and make sure they aren’t too fouled up.
+Using high octane fuel is also a good idea since it burns hotter than lower octane gas, thus leaving less unburned residue.
+Additionally, getting a good spark is essential for proper combustion, so check your spark plugs and make sure they aren’t too fouled up.

 Removing the Carbon and Restoring Engine Performance

 Northwest Imports offers an intake valve cleaning service.
 We use a camera inside the intake manifold to visually inspect the valves for carbon buildup.
 In most cases, the intake manifold will be removed to gain access to the back of the valves.
 The coils and plugs are removed next.
-First we physically Scrape away the biggest chunks of carbon, then the next procedure is to blast them clean with a walnut shell media.
-Once the valves are clean like new, everything gets cleaned out good, and the Intake and ignition get reinstalled.
-If the Spark plugs are old, now is a good time to replace them as there is no additional labor.
+First, we physically scrape away the biggest chunks of carbon.
+Then, the next procedure is blasting them clean with a walnut shell media.
+Once the valves are clean like new, everything gets thoroughly cleaned, and the intake and ignition get reinstalled.
+If the spark plugs are old, now is a good time to replace them, as there is no additional labor.

 Benefits of having the carbon removed from your valves:

-If you suspect that your car, truck, or SUV has carbon buildup, or would like for us to check, give Northwest Imports a call at 512-331-7372 , or schedule an online appointment today.
+If you suspect that your car, truck, or SUV has carbon buildup or would like for us to inspect it, give Northwest Imports a call at 512-331-7372, or schedule an online appointment today.